signumsoftware/framework/Signum.Engine/Linq/Linq.Lite.md

   ON (bdn.idProject = pdn.Id)
 ```

-`Retrieve` method is not supported in queries, because will be misleading... you're already in the database!
+`Retrieve` method is not supported on queries, because will be misleading... you're already in the database!
 You don't need to retrieve!.
-So this query:
+So this query fails:

 ```C#
  from b in Database.Query<BugEntity>()